Banda, Uttar Pradesh: Gudha ke Hanuman Ji

 This temple is situated in Gudha kalan and is about 40 km from Banda.

 Jain Mandir

 A historical temple in Banda city.
 It is located near Chhoti Bazar.

-Jama-Masjid

-One of the oldest mosques in the city.

 Kalinjar Fort

 The most famous place to visit from the city is the ancient Kalinjar Fort which is located south of Banda and is mentioned in the Mahabharata.

 Angleshwari Devi

 There is also a temple on the top of a hill called Khatri Pahar at Shydha, which is located approximately 24 km from the city.
 The temple is dedicated to goddess Angleshwari (Vindhyavasini).

 Maheshwari Devi Temple

 This temple is situated at the middle place of the Banda city.
 There are many murtis of Devis and Devatas in the temple.

 Nawab Tank

-Nawab tank, which was built to fulfill the water needs in Banda, is situated about 3 km south of Banda.
-This tank was built by the Nawab of Banda, and therefore it is known as the Nawab Tank.
+Nawab Tank, which was built to fulfill the water needs in Banda, is situated about 3 km south of Banda.
+This tank was built by the Nawab Maghrebi of Banda, and therefore it is known as the Nawab Tank.